 The Veterans Business Council advocates on behalf of veterans, veteran-owned businesses and not-for-profits that further the veteran reintegration process.
 This council also works to enhance the rapport between veteran groups to build a common advocacy agenda for helping veterans and their families find financial success.
 We assist veterans in starting their own business, becoming a veteran certified business through the Veterans Administration and educate businesses on the incentives available to those who hire job-seeking veterans.

 Workforce Development Committee

-The Workforce Development Committee will promote employer education and improve dialogue between resources which support diversity in the workforce, while also supporting our 21st century workforce and beyond.
-We support member businesses by fostering best workplace practices that encourage talent development and a transformation of systems that impact businesses by viewing workforce needs with a business focus.
+The Workforce Development Committee promotes employer education and improves dialogue between resources which support diversity in the workforce, while also supporting our 21st-century workforce and beyond.
+We support member businesses by fostering the best workplace practices that encourage talent development and a transformation of systems that impact businesses by viewing workforce needs with a business focus.

 Chair: Penda Aiken, Penda Aiken, Inc